TheBromo/Fribourg/README.md

 # Fribourg

-## These are the methods, that are of importance for you
+## These are the methods, that are of importance to you

-This reads the QR code.
+This code reads the QR code.

 ```Javascript
  handleQRCodeRead = result => {